HEALTHINF 2009 Abstracts

 Authors:

-Maria T. Segarra and Françoise André
+Maria Teresa Segarra and Françoise André

 Abstract: Ambient assistive living applications are generally intended to allow older people to easily access medical and emergency services, and maintain social and relatives contacts.
 In order to improve performance, elderly related data may be distributed among the medical staff and/or the relatives.
 However, access to such data may require different properties such as confidentiality or urgency depending on the actor accessing data, the computing environment used to access them, and their nature.
 Therefore, ambient assistive living applications should be designed as adaptive software and include the necessary mechanisms to dynamically modify their behavior.
 In this paper, we propose a model for dynamic adaptation that clearly separates adaptation from business logic and that can be customized by applications designers in order to satisfy adaptation needs.
 The model is based on a set of mandatory functionalities that manage basic adaptation operations and an optional functionality that can be used to distribute adaptation mechanisms.